arbor-sim/arbor/doc/ipss_cell.rst

 |               |               |  supplied in the rates_per_time vector                    |
 +---------------+---------------+-----------------------------------------------------------+

-An mini application is available the generates spikes using this cell source:
+An mini application is available to illustrate using this cell source:
 /miniapps/ipss/ipss.exe
+/miniapps/ipss/parse_and_plot.py

 .. image:: https://i.imgur.com/bprO9Ek.png
     :alt: inhomogeneous spike

+Default output of the ipss app.
 Average spike rate of 10000 IPSS cells time binned with a 1 ms. bin.
 The green line is the target frequency as supplied on the configuration.

 Notes:

-- The time range is inclusive at the start and exclusive at the stop_time [start, stop)
+- The start time range is inclusive while the stop_time is exclusive [start, stop)
 - The sample_delta steps are independent of the simulation time step.